zachczx/gorant/README.md

 ## TODO

 1. Option for markdown formatting/processing for posts
-2. File uploads
-3. Need a way to disconnect live clients (remnant browser tabs causing panics)
+2. Need a way to disconnect live clients (remnant browser tabs causing panics)

 ## Notes for Choice of Auth